 For example, we are sad to lose Bertie Aspinall who has been with us nearly four years.
 Bertie has provided a hugely valuable contribution to our institutional work in Europe, moving to Brussels as part of his role.
 Bertie has added value from the first day he stepped into our offices, has developed as a leader in his field of expertise and has been able to pass his knowledge on through mentoring other staff.
 He is now following his dream to work for an airline by taking on the role of ‘Manager for Alliances Strategy’ at Virgin Atlantic.

-At Bertie's Helios leaving presentation we celebrated the contribution he has made to the company as a hugely popular member of staff.
-Bertie also took this opportunity to reflect on his time at Helios: "Although I'm excited to start a new stage of my working life, I do leave with a heavy heart.
-Helios has had a profound impact on my career and given me opportunities difficult to find elsewhere.
-Your first job shapes your working life and I'm glad I've experienced this with Helios".
+At Bertie’s leaving presentation we celebrated the contribution he has made to the company as a hugely popular member of staff.
+Bertie also took this opportunity to reflect on his time with us: “Although I’m excited to start a new stage of my working life, I do leave with a heavy heart.
+You have had a profound impact on my career and given me opportunities difficult to find elsewhere.
+Your first job shapes your working life and I’m glad I’ve experienced this here”.

 For those who have their sights set on a different career path we want to celebrate our part in helping them achieve their dream, and wish them every luck in their new careers.
 It’s ‘farewell’ rather than ‘goodbye’.
 We also want to keep in touch and so we plan to launch an Alumni programme, creating a special network for people who have valued the experience established by founders Mike Shorthose, Nick McFarlane, Stuart Forsyth, and our shared connections.
 Some are now clients, others are competitors, others have moved into different businesses entirely, and some might even return to us one day.
 If you are a potential Alumni member, please get in touch to find out more!